Chakradhar-Jeereddy/kubernetes-administrator/Domain 1 - Core Concepts/01_chakraNotes.md

       - Label collision with replicaset selectors
       - When replicaset's selector matches the label of existing pod that it didn't create, it starts treating the pod as part of its managed pods.
 This can cause unintended concequences.
+      - The replicaset mistakenly considered the unrelated pod is part of its managed set.
         ```
         eg:
         kubectl run frontend --image=nginx